-Bring fossils and geology alive by being a volunteer interpretive tour guide at Dinosaur Ridge!
+Bring fossils and geology alive by being a volunteer educator or tour guide at Dinosaur Ridge!

-Throughout the year, over 16,000 school children take fully guided tours of Dinosaur Ridge or Triceratops Trail with a trained guide.
+Do you enjoy working outdoors with children ages 3-18, or adult groups?
+Throughout the year, over 16,000 school children participate in our education programs and guided tours at Dinosaur Ridge or Triceratops Trail with a trained guide.
 Many of these tours are given using scholarship funds to schools that have 50% or more students receiving Free and Reduced Lunch.
-The tour groups range from schools to senior centers, and have between 12-250 participants.
-Tour Guides are well-trained and interpret the Dinosaur Ridge history and prehistory.
-Guides may work alone with smaller tour groups or with up to five other guides for large tour groups, but it’s up to you and what you’re comfortable with.
-If you come and train with us, we’ll have plenty of opportunities for you.
+Our scheduled group tours and programs take place on weekdays for groups ranging from schools to senior centers, and have between 12-250 participants.
+Volunteer Tour & Program Guides are well-trained to help participants observe, discover, and interpret the fossil sites and geology found on Dinosaur Ridge.
+Guides may work alone with smaller groups or with up to five other guides for large tour groups, but it’s up to you and what you’re comfortable with.
 It’s a great experience for interpretation and education!

 Our school tour times are usually Monday-Friday, 9:30 am-1 pm (depending on the type of tour), outdoors, mainly March-October, and allow for a flexible volunteer schedule.

-From May through October, the Friends of Dinosaur Ridge host monthly special events on the second Saturday of the month called Dinosaur Discovery Days.
-During “DDDays,” as they are affectionately known, Discovery Day Helpers answer questions and give short interpretive demonstrations at different sites along the Dinosaur Ridge Trail.
+Friends of Dinosaur Ridge also hosts several special educational and fundraising events during the year including Scout Days and Dinosaur Discovery Days.
+During these events, volunteers answer questions and give short interpretive demonstrations at different sites along the Dinosaur Ridge Trail.
 There are also hands-on opportunities at the Main Dinosaur Ridge Visitor Center where helpers assist visitors with easy-to-learn track painting, gold panning, fossil sifting, metal detecting, orienting visitors, parking, crowd control (as needed), and event set-up and tear-down.
 Training is provided the day of the event for all hands-on stations.
 This is a great opportunity for small groups and businesses looking to volunteer group time.
-Also, inquire about becoming a Discovery Day Sponsor!

-We love having a steady stream of volunteers in our Exhibit Hall!
-Our volunteer docents assist visitors exploring Trek Through Time.
-Docents greet visitors, answer general questions, give short tours (if desired), and occasionally collect cash.
-Trek Through Time is open 7 days a week, 9:30 am- 3:30 pm, M-Sat, and 10:00 am-3:30 pm on Sunday.
+We love having a steady stream of volunteers in our Exhibit Hall called Trek Through Time!
+Our volunteer docents greet visitors, answer general questions, give short tours (if desired), and occasionally collect cash.
+Trek Through Time is open 7 days a week, 9am-4pm, M-Sat, and 10:00 am-4pm pm on Sunday.
 Work once a week, every two weeks, or cover open shifts as needed.
 Training is provided.